opensearch-project/oui/FAQ.md

 ## What is the OpenSearch UI Framework?

-The OpenSearch UI Framework (OUI) is a design library in use at OpenSearch Project to build React applications that need to share our branding and aesthetics.
+The OpenSearch UI Framework (OUI) is a design library used by the OpenSearch Project to build React applications that need to share our branding and aesthetics.
 It distributes UI React components and static assets for use in building web layouts.
-Alongside the React components is a SASS/CSS layer that can be used independently on its own.

 ## Can I use OUI?

 Yes, but be aware of the [license](LICENSE) as always.
-Although the roadmap and priorities are directed by our own usage within Elastic, we do attempt to make the platform generically useful for any React application and try to test for it.
+The roadmap and priorities are directed by usage within the OpenSearch project.

 ## What is the versioning, releases and upgrade strategy?

 We use [semver](https://semver.org/) for versioning and use that to denote breaking changes in OUI upgrades.
-Traditionally we consider API changes in our prop names or existing component functionality to be a reason for a breaking change, but do not track the renaming of CSS selectors, mixins or other style changes under this same rigor.
+We consider API changes in our prop names or existing component functionality to be a reason for a breaking change, but do not consider renaming of CSS selectors, mixins, or other style changes to be breaking.

 Traditionally releases are made weekly against whatever is in master and you can upgrade from NPM as you see fit.